Check in with Reed College's admissions department for any important information, including application fees.

 |Transcript of High School Record||√|

-Reed College does look at standardized tests scores during the admissions process.
+Reed College does not consider ACT or SAT scores as part of the admissions process.

 Reed College is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.